Anish2k24/Python/README.md

 ## 📫 Let's Connect

-If you have feedback or ideas, feel free to connect with me on [LinkedIn](https://www.linkedin.com/) or drop a message!
+If you have feedback or ideas, feel free to connect with me on [LinkedIn](https://www.linkedin.com/) or drop a mail (dabboyanish69@gmail.com)!

 From passion to Python—this is just the beginning.🧠✨